-- Patience: A lot of patience and positivity is required to deal with clients as well as for taking the right decisions.
+- Patience: A lot of patience and positivity is required to deal with clients as well as for making the right decisions.

 - Innovative: An investment portfolio manager has to be creative and innovative in building up a different combination of the investment options to create value for clients.

 - Multi-Asset Dispersion: An investment portfolio manager faces the challenge of understanding numerous possible outcomes of the prepared portfolio and taking decision accordingly.

 - Over-Diversification and Under-Diversification: The investment portfolio manager faces the challenge of balanced diversification of the client’s portfolio to avoid risk exposure.
 He has to look after the number of selected investments, kind of investments chosen and the period for which the investment is made.

 - Complex Decision Making: For an investment portfolio manager, decision making has been a complicated task as to selecting a proper mix of assets and a balanced portfolio.